-We consider two data collections from stock and flight domains where we believed data are fairly clean and we deem data quality quite important.
+We consider two data collections from stock and flight domains where we believed data are fairly clean and we deem data quality very important.
 Table 1 shows some statistics of the data.

 Stock data: The first data set contains 55 sources in the Stock domain.
 We chose these sources as follows.
 We searched "stock price quotes" and "AAPL quotes" on Google and Yahoo, and collected the deep-web sources from the top 200 returned results.
-There are 89 such sources in total.
-Among them, 76 use GET methods (i.e., the form data is encoded in the URL) and 13 use POST methods (i.e., the form data appears in a message body).
-We focus on the first 76 sources, for which data extraction poses fewer problems.
+There were 89 such sources in total.
+Among them, 76 use the GET method (i.e., the form data are encoded in the URL) and 13 use the POST method (i.e., the form data appear in a message body).
+We focused on the former 76 sources, for which data extraction poses fewer problems.
 Among them, 17 use Javascript to dynamically generate data and 4 rejected our crawling queries.
-So we focus on the remaining 55 of the sources.
+So we focused on the remaining 55 sources.
 These sources include some popular financial aggregators such as Yahoo!
 Finance, Google Finance, and MSN Money, official stock-market websites such as NASDAQ, and financial-news websites such as Bloomberg and MarketWatch.